kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) The monitor system must act to ensure that any of the following conditions do not persist for longer than the periods specified when:

-\(1\) There is a change in the ground component contribution to the mean glidepath error component such that the path following error on any glidepath exceeds the limits specified in §171.317(d) for a period of more than one second.
+\(1\) There is a change in the ground component contribution to the mean glidepath error component such that the path following error on any glidepath exceeds the limits specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.317   Approach elevation performance requirements.|§171.317]](d) for a period of more than one second.

 <div>